Statistics Calculator

 Frequently Asked Questions

-A 95% confidence interval means if you repeated the study 100 times, 95 intervals would contain the true population parameter.
+A 95% confidence interval means that if you repeated the sampling process many times, about 95% of the intervals built this way would contain the true population value.
+It quantifies the uncertainty in your estimate.